Begounet/type-codebase/README.md

 ### Type Query

 Use `TypeQueryManager.Query(myQuery)` to execute types query.
 All queries are cached.
-Queries comparison are based on what they do.
+Queries comparisons are based on what they do.
 So if you make a new instance of query doing the exact same thing of another query, you will get the cache result.

-Queries comparison are based on HashCode, that are generated according to the parameter of the query.
+Queries comparison are based on the Hash Code, that are generated according to the parameter of the query.

 #### "Type Query" types